 Play Recording

-Here's a story about a young fellow who invokes the aid of that mythical southwestern flute player, the impish Kokopelli, to win over his heart's desire, the lovely Manalita.
+Here's a story about a young fellow who invokes the aid of Kokopelli, the mythical southwestern flute player, to win the heart of the lovely Manalita.
 That strange beat is because the song is written in 5/4 time (or 10/8 if don't mind taking off both shoes).

 Wash My Car